 Asynchronous eCourse beginning Monday, July 10, 2017 and continuing for 4 weeks

-An ALA Editions eCourse facilitated by Francisca Goldsmith
+An ALA Publishing eLearning Solutions eCourse facilitated by Francisca Goldsmith

 Please note: Your purchase at the ALA Store is only Step 1 of a 2-Step Registration process!